 U.S.- FEDERATED STATES OF MICRONESIA (FSM) RELATIONS

 The FSM is a sovereign nation.
 The United States and the FSM have full diplomatic relations and maintain deep ties and a cooperative relationship.
-While the government is free to conduct its own foreign relations, it does so under the terms of the amended Compact.
-Under the amended Compact, the United States has full authority and responsibility for the defense and security of the FSM.
-Eligible FSM citizens are allowed to live, work, and study in the United States without visas.
-FSM citizens volunteer to serve in the U.S. Armed Forces at per capita rates higher than most U.S. states
+The FSM government conducts its own foreign relations, consistent with the terms of the Amended Compact.
+Under the Amended Compact, the FSM and the United States agreed that the United States has full authority and responsibility for defense and security matters in and relating to the FSM.
+In addition, eligible FSM citizens can travel to the United States without visas to live, work, and study.
+FSM citizens can also serve in the U.S. Armed Forces; they volunteer at per capita rates higher than many U.S. states.

 U.S. Assistance to the Federated States of Micronesia

-The FSM is highly vulnerable to natural disasters and the potential effects of climate change.
-U.S. assistance also focuses on strengthening FSM’s climate resilience through disaster management.
+The FSM is highly vulnerable to natural disasters and the effects of climate change.
+U.S. assistance also focuses on building FSM’s resilience to climate impacts.